naorunaoru/trafficsmuggler/README.md

 - run `docker-compose up -d`

 ## ports
-- 8080 for http proxy
+- 8123 for http proxy
-- 8123 for socks5
+- 8080 for socks5
 - 443 for mtproto

+## authentication

+HTTP proxy authentication is provided with `HTTP_USER` and `HTTP_PASSWORD` environment variables.

-socks5 credentials are provided with `SSS_USERNAME` and `SSS_PASSWORD` environment variables, you can create a .env file with them.
+socks5 proxy autheitication is provided with `SOCKS5_USER` and `SOCKS5_PASSWORD` environment variables.